 The magazine's editor at large is Andrew Bisharat, and contributing editors are Andy Anderson, Barry Blanchard, Whitney Boland, Tommy Caldwell, Geof Childs, Will Gadd, James Lucas, John Long, Niall Grimes (United Kingdom), Neil Gresham (UK), Chris Parker and Dr. Julian Saunders (Australia).

-Art director is Randall Levensaler, production manager is Quent Williams, associate publisher is Paula Stepp, and senior photographer is David Clifford.
+Art director is Randall Levensaler, creative assistant is Adrienne Lee "ALee" Russell, production manager is Quent Williams, associate publisher is Paula Stepp, and advertising sales manager is Ben Yardley.